edgelesssys/contrast/docs/docs/basics/confidential-containers.md

 Contrast uses some building blocks from [Confidential Containers](https://confidentialcontainers.org) (CoCo), a [CNCF Sandbox project](https://www.cncf.io/projects/confidential-containers/) that aims to standardize confidential computing at the pod level.
 The project is under active development and many of the high-level features are still in flux.
-Contrast uses the more stable, core primitive provided by CoCo: its Kubernetes runtime.
+Contrast uses the more stable core primitive provided by CoCo: its Kubernetes runtime.

 ## Kubernetes RuntimeClass